intelligent-machine-learning/dlrover/docs/design/proactive-diagnosis.md

 Below is a more detailed introduction to the relevant concepts.

-### Diagnosis Manger
+### Diagnosis Master
-The diagnosis-manager is implemented and runs in the Master node, with the main responsibilities of driving pre-execution checks and runtime diagnostic logic( across all the workers).
+The diagnosis-master is implemented and runs in the Master node, with the main responsibilities of driving pre-execution checks and runtime diagnostic logic( across all the workers).